 - The 2015 release (and 2018 sequel) Goosebumps is based on RL Stine’s children’s book series.
 It’s a slightly scary movie that’s not overly graphic and will be fun for kids aged five and above.

-- Hotel Transylvania and its sequel will get your kids giggling with their host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.
+- Hotel Transylvania and its sequel will get your kids giggling.
+It’s about a host of eccentric monsters (and, not forgetting, one loveable human) and their crazy antics.

-- Tim Burton’s The Nightmare Before Christmas and Corpse Bride are animated movies that have appropriately eerie themes, along with song and dance.
+- Tim Burton’s The Nightmare Before Christmas and Corpse Bride are animated movies for Halloween that have appropriately eerie themes, along with song and dance.
 Great for kids aged seven and up.

 - Monsters, Inc. is charming, funny, and exciting all in one.
 The two main stars are monsters, but not the really scary kind, so it’s perfect for little kids.
 Anyone over the age of four is sure to love this one.